FOR IMMEDIATE RELEASE

 Dancing Well invites veterans and their loved ones interested in participating to join in the fun.
 Dances are open to the public and volunteers are needed to support the work.
 All participants must preregister.

-Media are encouraged to contact Dancing Well to schedule covering the events or conducting interviews with the Executive Director or participants.
+Media are encouraged to contact Dancing Well to schedule covering the events or conducting interviews with the Executive Director and participants.

 For more information, to register, or to support Dancing Well in bringing dance to wounded warriors, contact Deborah Denenfeld at (502) 889-6584 or Deborah@DancingWell.org.